 All SFIs declared by Investigators will be reviewed by Research Compliance Services (RCS) alongside all sponsored projects for which the Investigator is responsible for the design, conduct and reporting of research, and considered in light of the Investigator’s institutional responsibilities.

-Based on UO policy guidelines and federal regulations, RCS will determine if a declared SFI is related to that Investigator’s sponsored activities and if that SFI presents a potential or actual conflict of interest in research.
+Based on UO policy and federal regulations, RCS will determine if a declared SFI is related to that Investigator’s sponsored activities and if that SFI presents a potential or actual conflict of interest in research.

 If RCS determines that an SFI does not represent any financial conflict of interest in research for an Investigator, the determination is documented.
 If RCS determines there is an actual or potential conflict of interest, RCS will recommend a Management Plan to the COIR Committee to eliminate, reduce, or manage the conflict(s).